 Are you available for a brief call next week?

 To send effective prospecting emails that elicit high open and response rates, it’s best to create a drip campaign that sends email sequences to your prospects at ideal times based on their actions.
-Sales tools and lead generation software can help you automate your email campaigns and ensure consistent touchpoints.
+Sales tools, B2B prospecting software and lead generation software can help you automate your email campaigns and ensure consistent touchpoints.

 In addition, by using email prospecting tools, you can ensure that you’re in compliance with GDPR and other international data regulations.
 Failing to follow GDPR regulations can result in a loss of trust and credibility with your customers and a significant fine.